 Work is a place where an individual spends most of their life.
 Having a healthy work environment and great colleagues can make the workplace fun.
-But it can quickly turn into a nightmare if you are being sexually harassed at work.
-Hostile working conditions can take a toll on your mental and physical health and can make you significantly unproductive.
-But you don’t need to silently suffer.
-Sexual harassment is a punishable offense and illegal.
+But it can quickly turn into a nightmare if you are sexually harassed at work.
+Hostile working conditions can take a toll on your mental and physical health and make you significantly unproductive.
+But you don’t need to suffer silently.
+Sexual harassment is a punishable and illegal offense.
 You have the right to voice your concern against workplace sexual harassment and demand justice.
 There are federal, state, and local laws that have been laid down to protect employees from unwanted sexual advances and demands.
 Sexual harassment attorneys are well-versed with these laws and can help add strength to your voice against injustice at your workplace.

 Sexual harassment at workplaces can take many different forms.
-The perpetrator can be anyone from a supervisor, to a manager or a customer.
-Sexual harassment is typically described as unsolicited or unwanted sexual advances or conduct of sexual nature such as groping, touching, verbal abuse, demeaning, or offensive comments that may or may not have job-related implications for the individual being subjected to the harassment.
-Subjecting the victim to a hostile working environment by insulting or demeaning them due to their sexual orientation or preferences can also be considered to be sexual harassment.
+The perpetrator can be anyone from a supervisor to a manager or a customer.
+Sexual harassment is typically described as unsolicited or unwanted sexual advances or conduct of sexual nature such as groping, touching verbal abuse, demeaning, or offensive comments that may or may not have job-related implications for the individual being subjected to the harassment.
+Subjecting the victim to a hostile working environment by insulting or demeaning them due to their sexual orientation or preferences can also be considered sexual harassment.

 To understand it better, workplace sexual harassment can be classified into two types: